sjcode236/fin/_funds/etf-stockMiscNotes.md

 T, O, GIS, MSFT , AMZN, mcd , SPCE  ,

 -----
 Here is a good tool for comparing ETFs such as VTI, VYM, VIG, VPU, etc. https://etfdb.com/tool/etf-comparison/
+https://etfdb.com/stock/XOM/  --> to see   etfs have  XOM